jberghoef/wagtail-tag-manager/README.rst

         ...
     </body>

-You can use the following provided template tags to render a tag status overview and a consent form.
+You can use the following provided template tags to render a tag status overview, a table with cookie declarations or a consent form.

 .. code-block:: html+django

+    {% wtm_tag_table %}

-    {% wtm_status_table %}
+    {% wtm_declaration_table %}

     {% wtm_manage_form %}